By Yakobo Bura – Art in Tanzania internship

 7.0 Conclusion

-Climate change is becoming a major threat to crop production in Tanzania; climate change causes an increase in temperature and fluctuation in rainfall patterns.
+Climate change is becoming a significant threat to crop production in Tanzania, as it causes an increase in temperature and fluctuations in rainfall patterns.
 In some cases, there is a rainfall delay to rain (onset rainfall) and off early, causing shrinkage of the production season, resulting in low production of both commercial and food crops.

 Educating farmers about climate change adaptation and mitigation strategies is also critical.
 Most importantly, the government should massively sensitize and build the capacities of rural communities, who are also the chief victims of climate change, to practice sustainable and environmentally friendly agricultural technologies such as conservation agriculture, farrowing, agroforestry, afforestation, integrated plant nutrient management, integrated pest management etc. that can increase resilience to, or mitigate effects of climate change.

-On a macro level, governments should consider investing in technologies with lower greenhouse gas emissions in key manufacturing, automobile, health and agriculture sectors.
+On a macro level, governments should consider investing in technologies with lower greenhouse gas emissions in key sectors, including manufacturing, automobile, health, and agriculture.
 Consequently, various global initiatives and agreements exist aimed at reducing climate change (effects), to which Tanzania is a signatory and must therefore remain committed to achieving such goals as Sustainable Development Goal(s) (Climate Action).
 Following this review, it is envisioned that the climate will continue to impact crop production.
-These impacts will extend to the socio-economic aspects of rural communities, which are most vulnerable to climate change.
-It must be noted that climate change does not occur in a void, as its effects and resulting environmental alterations interact with agriculture.
+These impacts will extend to the socio-economic aspects of rural communities, which are particularly vulnerable to the effects of climate change.
+It is essential to note that climate change does not occur in isolation, as its effects and resulting environmental alterations significantly impact agriculture.

 8.0 References